 When skunks are forced to leave their dens in the forest and their food sources have depleted, they have no choice but to take up residence under porches, decks, sheds and in crawl spaces.
 To a skunk, the crawl space of a home is nothing more than a burrow for them to live in.
-While in their burrow, skunks will periodically release their skunk essence causing problems for people and pets living on the property.
+While in their burrow, skunks will periodically release their skunk essence causing problems for people and domesticated animals living on the property.

 Maybe you’ve had prior problems with this nuisance animal and you need to know how to keep skunks away for good.
 There are certain steps you can take in order to make your property less skunk friendly and prevent a skunk problem in the future.

 You don’t have to be a home inspector to perform an inspection like this.
 You are just simply looking for things that look out of place or different than they were before.
 If you notice that there are holes around your porch, deck, or shed or if you smell a skunk, call the professionals at Animal Remover to set up a skunk inspection.

 Keep an eye out at dusk to see if skunks are exiting holes around your porch, deck, shed or crawl space.

 Make sure that shrubs are neatly trimmed and at least 2 feet away from the home.

 This is a common place where skunks fall down into and cannot get out.

 People love to watch the birds on their feeders and like to keep the feeders as close to the home as possible.
 However, this will attract skunks and many other nuisance animals that may burrow around your home.

-- If you feed your pets outside always remember to bring their food bowls back in when they are done eating.
+If you feed your four-legged family members outside always remember to bring their food bowls back in when they are done eating.